• Skip to primary navigation

 Cons

 Doesn’t answer questions: For basic queries such as “when was Karl Marx born?”, “What is the temperature right now in London?”, Private.sh displays only the results.
-It doesn’t display the answer to the question.
+It doesn’t show the answer to the question.
 You’ll have to open the website and read its content to get the answer.

 Spelling: If you enter a misspelled word in the textbox of PSH, the SE might not display the search results.